sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](report1-2.png)

-Simply type yes and then enter your password when you are prompted to.
+Simply type 'yes' and then enter your password when you are prompted to.

 After you've typed your password, your terminal should look like this: